 Brian Rose-Smith

-Brian Rose-Smith is a graduate of the University of East Anglia (BA Hons.) and the College of Law, London and was admitted as a solicitor in 1975 having passed the Solicitors’ Exams with a distinction in commercial law.
+Brian Rose-Smith is a graduate of the University of East Anglia (B. A. Hons.) and the College of Law, London and was admitted as a solicitor in 1975 having passed the Solicitors’ Exams with a distinction in commercial law.
 He practiced as a criminal lawyer for 40 years until 2015 and conducted cases at all levels from the magistrates’ courts to the House of Lords as it then was, now the Supreme Court.
 As a defense attorney he specialized in asset forfeiture, confiscation and serious fraud and carried out investigations and inquiries in many foreign jurisdictions including the Arab Emirates, the Caribbean and countries of the European Union.
 He also lectured on the law of confiscation at the practice where he worked as part of a program of continuing education.
 Since 2015 he has been involved in the study of medieval history at Cambridge University and the University of East Anglia where he is currently undertaking a master’s degree.

 Kimberly R. West

 Kimberly R. West attended the University of Alabama, where she received her Juris Doctor in 1983.
 After graduation, West served as a law clerk to the Hon.
 Frank M. Johnson Jr., United States Circuit Court Judge for the 11th Circuit Court of Appeals.
 She is a partner in the law firm of Wallace Jordan Ratliff & Brandt in Birmingham, Alabama.
 West practices in the area of pharmaceutical and mass tort litigation.
 In 2011, she was awarded a master’s degree in English Literature from the Sewanee School of Letters.
 West is a member of the Shakespeare Association of America, the Shakespeare Theatre Association and the International Shakespeare Association.
-West teaches Shakespeare and Trial Advocacy at Cumberland School of Law
+West teaches Shakespeare and Trial Advocacy at Cumberland School of Law.

 Edinburgh, Scotland